 Wait.
 I'm not done ranting about Milano Centrale: Someone thought it was a good idea to remove almost all the benches from the platforms.
 Ummm… why?
 You see, I had expected trouble getting through the barrier and thus have passed it with quite a bit of contingency buffer.
 Making people similarly concerned stand for half an hour or so is not likely to improve their moods, not to mention their regard for the checkpoints.

-On the plus side, I will soon be leaving this unfriendly place.
+Fortunately, I will soon be leaving this unfriendly place.
 Oh, and I like the attention to detail the Gleisnost folks show.
 You see, unfortunately all the fast trains in Italy require a reservation (ugh!); but at least Gleisnost reserved window seats throughout.
 Sure, it will be dark on the way to Rome.
 But it's still nice if you see the occasional light shimmer in the dark behind the window.

 A stampede of trolleys (18:15)

 Ha!
-I am in the train to Rome.
+I am on the train to Rome.
 But before succeding in boarding it, I again lived through the agony of having no idea where exactly that would happen until a few minutes before departure.

 I give you this is probably a rather German sentiment, but I like it if I can walk to the departure platform at my leisure, sit down there and just wait until the train arrives.
 Even in large train stations in Germany, that used to be possible because Deutsche Bahn told you weeks in advance which platform your train would arrive on.
 Of course, in the generalised chaos that the privatised German rail has become, you are lucky if a given train runs at all, and you stop hoping for concrete locations in space-time.